autorotink/AntiSyphon/IntroAD-1.md

 🐘 I took an Introduction to Active Directory with Dale Hobbs.
 It was quite instructional!
-I really liked the lab!
+I really like the lab!
 ### Course Overview

 The course covered a comprehensive introduction to Active Directory, perfect for beginners and a valuable refresher for experienced users.
 It provided hands-on experience in setting up and administering Active Directory (AD) and touched on essential topics and best practices.